 The third Historic Environment Scotland (HES) Annual Report covers the financial year 2017-18.
 The document highlights the increasing value of heritage to Scotland’s economy and the significant contribution the organisation is making to a range of other agendas including education, skills and training and community development.

-2017-18 has been an exceptional year for Historic Environment Scotland.
+2017-18 was an exceptional year for Historic Environment Scotland.
 Building on the success of our first full year of operation in 2016-17, we have continued to develop and grown rapidly into our role as the lead public body

 As managers of the 336 Properties in Care, we have seen record-breaking visitor numbers.
 During 2017-18, an exceptional year for Scotland’s tourist industry, we received more than 5 million visitors (2016-17: 4.3 million) to our 76 paid attractions.